 Go to China! is a one more exciting pitching event that provides an opportunity to enter the Chinese game market.
 The speed dating format gives a team approx. 5 minutes with each panel of publishers.
 Details are available at Go to China!
 Pitch site.

 Central & Eastern European Game Awards is a new initiative to recognize and promote the best video games from the CEE yearly.
-CEEGA 2018 will be announced on October 13th during a big gala hosted by GIC together with Poznan Game Arena and Creative Sectors Development Center.
+CEEGA 2018 were announced on October 13th during a big gala hosted by GIC together with Poznan Game Arena and Creative Sectors Development Center.